Yusuf-M-Mirza/Project-2/README.md

 - **Hours Per Week**
 - **Salary Range**

-PowerQuery was used to clean and preprocess all of the data.
-It was also use to query the dataset.
-The data was then imported into Python as a csv file and subsequently analyzed.

 ## Data Structure & Initial Checks
+The dataset used consisted of a single table that contained all the data needed.
 <div align="center">
   <img src="https://i.imgur.com/vb2yuBh.png" alt="TfL Cycle Hire" width="200" />
 </div>

+Prior to beginning my analysis, PowerQuery was used to clean and preprocess all of the data.
+It was also use to query the dataset.
+The data was then imported into Python as a csv file and subsequently analyzed.
+That left us with 3157 lines of clean, ordered, usable data.

+## Executive Summary
+### Overview of Findings
+### Work Arragement